Sea slug: Gastropod groups

-Within the various groups of gastropods that are called "sea slugs", numerous families are within the informal taxonomic group Opisthobranchia:
+Within the various groups of gastropods that are called "sea slugs", numerous families are within the informal taxonomic group Opisthobranchia.
 The term "sea slug" is perhaps most often applied to nudibranchs, many of which are brightly patterned and conspicuously ornate.
-For two examples, see the images of Nembrotha aurea and Glossodoris atromarginata within this article.

 The name "sea slug" is also often applied to the sacoglossans (clade Sacoglossa), the so-called sap-sucking or solar-powered sea slugs which are frequently a shade of green.

 Another group of main gastropods that are often labeled as "sea slugs" are the various families of headshield slugs and bubble snails within the clade Cephalaspidea.
 The sea hares, clade Aplysiomorpha, have a small, flat, proteinaceous internal shell.
 The clades Thecosomata and Gymnosomata are small pelagic gastropods known as "sea butterflies" and "sea angels".
 Many species of sea butterflies retain their shells.
 These are commonly known as "pteropods" but are also sometimes called sea slugs; especially the Gymnosomata, which have no shell as adults.

-There is also one group of "sea slugs" within the informal group Pulmonata:
+There is also one group of "sea slugs" within the informal group Pulmonata.
 One very unusual group of marine gastropods that are shell-less are the pulmonate (air-breathing) species in the family Onchidiidae, within the clade Systellommatophora.

 Diversity in sea slugs

 Like many nudibranchs, Glaucus atlanticus can store and use stinging cells, or nematocysts, from its prey (Portuguese man o' war) in its finger-like cerata.

-Other species like the Pyjama slug Chromodoris quadricolor may use their striking colors to advertise their foul chemical taste.
+Other species, like the Pyjama slug Chromodoris quadricolor, may use their striking colors to advertise their foul chemical taste.

 The lettuce sea slug (Elysia crispata) has lettuce-like ruffles that line its body.
-This slug, like other Sacoglossa uses kleptoplasty, a process in which the slug absorbs chloroplasts from the algae it eats, and uses "stolen" cells to photosynthesize sugars.
+This slug, like other Sacoglossa, uses kleptoplasty, a process in which the slug absorbs chloroplasts from the algae it eats, and uses "stolen" cells to photosynthesize sugars.
 The ruffles of the lettuce sea slug increase the slug's surface area, allowing the cells to absorb more light.

-Headshield slugs like the Chelidonura varians use their shovel-shaped heads to dig into the sand, where they spend most of their time.
-The shield also protects sand from entering the mantle during burrowing.
+Headshield slugs, like the Chelidonura varians, use their shovel-shaped heads to dig into the sand, where they spend most of their time.
+The shield also prevents sand from entering the mantle during burrowing.

 Peronia indica is a species of air-breathing sea slug, a shell-less marine pulmonate gastropod mollusk in the family Onchidiidae.

 The largest species of sea hare, the California black sea hare, Aplysia vaccaria can reach a length of 75 centimetres (30 in) and a weight of 14 kilograms (31 lb).
 Most sea hares have several defenses; in addition to being naturally toxic, they can eject a foul ink or secrete a viscous slime to deter predators.

 Some species of acochlidian sea slugs have made evolutionary transitions to living in freshwater streams and there is at least one evolutionary transition to land.